 You may have probably heard the expression, 'Beauty is in the eye of the beholder.'
 Although that is true, your smartphone can enhance your photography skills with its features and options.
 A smartphone is the best handy device there is to capture high-quality photos of untouched natural wonders.
-Though low light and motion pictures can be a challenge for smartphones, simple features and tricks can seriously upgrade your photography.
+On this World Photography Day, let us know how low light and motion pictures can be a challenge for smartphones, and how simple features and tricks can seriously upgrade your samrtphone photography.

 1. Clean the lens